-God created them with great strength.
+The LORD God created them with great strength.
 They’re the strongest and most greatly blessed of all people.
-But people tricked them into living as if they were weak.
-Now is the time for them to re-cover the strength that God has already given them, to re-actualize it.

 It is like discovering that you have a billion dollars in an account you forgot about.
 Now is the time to do things with it!

 Put on your beautiful garments.
 Many Christians wear dingy clothes.
 They seem to think that a haggard look brings glory to the LORD God.

 However, the LORD God tells them to wear beautiful clothes.